API Reference

 4. Latency Analysis

-Use seq_num for data matching and compare receive_ts of the same market data:
+Use seq_num for data matching and compare receive_ts of the same market data.
+The following example shows latency comparison between RM 2.0 and WebSocket:

 import pandas as pd